afischer211/chocolatey/README.md

 ## Publishing Setup

 To enable automatic publishing to chocolatey.org, see [docs/CHOCOLATEY_PUBLISHING_SETUP.md](docs/CHOCOLATEY_PUBLISHING_SETUP.md) for detailed setup instructions including how to securely configure the required API key.

+**This repository will be archived soon, please take a look into the more intensively maintained repository afischer211/my-chocolatey.**